Posted on 3 Comments

 Just like with every other deity I have ever written or taught about shadow work is a phenomenal way to connect to and work with the goddess Medusa.
 I find that the most important thing Medusa will teach you is how to use your power.
 She’ll show you that you don’t need to be afraid of power and that the innate power you have inside of you is already strong and beautiful; you simply need to learn how to use it.
 She will show you through shadow work how powerful you truly can be, when you become the best version of yourself.
 When you don’t allow your emotions, past traumas, and the actions of others to drown you but, to empower you and fill you with rage!

-If you would like to learn more about shadow work you can purchase my eBook here; you can book me for a 1:1 session as your guide here; and you can watch my free class previously taught on it through Divination here.
-And don’t forget to register for new 6 week workshop series Embracing your shadow here!
+If you would like to learn more about shadow work you can purchase my eBook here; you can book me for a 1:1 session as your guide here; and you can watch my free class previously taught on it through DiviNation here.

 Meditation, visualization and Dream work